-Robert Mitchell founded Bromley Mindfulness in 2013.
-Since then, he has taught mindfulness and meditation to tens of thousands of students online and in-person at classes, courses, retreats and workshops for both the public and organisations.
+I founded Bromley Mindfulness in 2013.
+Since then, I have taught mindfulness, meditation and resilience to many thousands of students online and in-person at classes, courses, retreats and workshops for both the public and organisations.

-Bromley Mindfulness is the most established mindfulness training organisation in Bromley, Beckenham, and the surrounding areas.
+Bromley Mindfulness is the most established mindfulness training organisation in Bromley, and the surrounding areas.

 This is a catchment area of over 1 million people.
 We have built a natural presence through the active and engaged student community.